intercom/intercom-wordpress/readme.txt

 Requires at least: 4.2.0
 Tested up to: 4.2.4

-Official Intercom support for WordPress.
+Official Intercom support for WordPress

 == Description ==